12rambau/pygadm/docs/usage.rst

 Transform gdf into ``ee.FeatureCollection``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to use this lib with GEE, install the "earthengine-api" package in your environment and then run the following code:
+If you want to use this lib with GEE, install the "earthengine-api" package in your environment and then run the following code and transform the ``GeoDataFrame`` into a ``ee.FeatureCollection`` as follow:

 .. code-block:: python

     import pygadm
-    import geemap
     import ee
-    from ipyleaflet import basemaps, ZoomControl

     ee.Initialize()